tbaker-sc/gedata_proj/README.md

 test/subject_test.txt

 ###R Setup requirements

-While the run_analysis script will load the dplyr package, it assumes the package has already been installed
+The run_analysis script loads the dplyr package, so it does assume the package has already been installed

 ###Explanation of run_analysis.R script

-1. The first block of code in run_analysis confirms that the files required for this script to run are available in 1 of the 2 options described above.
-(See File Setup informtion for run_analysis).
+1. The first block of code confirms that the files required for this script to run are available in 1 of the 2 options described above.
+(See File Setup informtion for run_analysis.)
 Any issues with finding files will abort the script with an error message sent back to the user.

 2. If all files exist, they are read into data frames.
 This step goes ahead & assigns preliminary column names for easier data manipulation in later steps.

 3. The 6 training & test files are combined to a single data frame, total_data.
   * First, cbind is used to bind all traning data together.
   * Then cbind is used again to bind all test data together.
   * Finally, rbind is used to combine the training & test data frame to a single data frame.
-The cbind order ensured that the training & test data frames had all columns in the same order, so rbind could be used.
+The cbind order when manipulating the training & test data files ensured that the training & test data frames had all columns in the same order, so rbind could be used.

 4. Now that the data has been combined, the dplyr library is loaded to be sure all functions the script uses for data manipulation are available.

-5. The next step subsets the main data set, selecting out only the mean and standard deviation measurements for each entry in total data.
+5. The next step subsets the total_data data fram, selecting out only the mean and standard deviation measurements for each entry in total_data.
 Subject & activity information are also preserved in the subset since those are needed for later analysis.
   1. There was some ambiguity in regard to the instruction to include mean measurements, specifically that the original dataset included values for mean() and meanFreq() as well as angle() values that also contained Mean in the signal vector names.
-This script only selects mean() measurements in this subselect since the others are, according to the variable descriptions provided in the original data set, slightly different measurements regardless of the fact that they include mean in the variable name of the measurement.
+  2. This script only selects mean() measurements in this subselect since the others are, according to the variable descriptions provided in the original data set, slightly different measurements, regardless of the fact that they include mean in the variable name of the measurement.

 6. The next step adds descriptive activity names (rather than the numbers that were present initially) by merging the data subset created in step 5 with the activity label data read in back in step 3.
 The shared value, activity number, is used to join these two data sets.